-John Hammersmith has been hired as the school's first-ever full-time Strength & Conditioning Coach.
+John Hammersmith became the school's first-ever full-time Strength & Conditioning Coach prior to the 2017-18 season.

-Hammersmith joins the FSU program and will coordinate strength and conditioning duties for the school's other 15 varsity programs under Coordinator of Athletic Performance Dave Cencer's direction on a full-time basis.
+Hammersmith joined the FSU program and coordinates strength and conditioning duties for 15 of the school's 17 varsity programs under Coordinator of Athletic Performance Dave Cencer's direction on a full-time basis.
 He played collegiate football in the Great Lakes Intercollegiate Athletic Conference (GLIAC) at the University of Findlay and spent two years as the Assistant Strength & Conditioning coach at the University of Central Missouri following two years in a similar role at NCAA Division I Bowling Green State.
-Most recently, he has served since May 2017 as a professional strength and conditioning intern with the University of Notre Dame football program.
+Most recently, he had served since May 2017 as a professional strength and conditioning intern with the University of Notre Dame football program.

 "John brings a great deal of experience to this position and his enthusiasm for strength and conditioning will be an extremely valuable asset for Bulldog Athletics," said Cencer.
 "Having experience as a student-athlete at Findlay combined with what he has done working with teams at both the Division I and II levels makes him a perfect candidate to become the first person in this capacity at Ferris State.
 He brings a great deal of energy and experience and understands what it takes to be successful at this level."